ZepsiZola/ZPvPToggle/README.md

 disable-pvp-on-death: true
 # Whether to show a warning message when a player first toggles PvP
 warning-message-enabled: true
+# Whether to apply pvp-toggle protections to pets of players too
+protect-pets: true
+# Duration of the cooldown for players toggling pvp or since their last pvp interaction
+pvp-cooldown: 10.0

 # Database configuration
 database: